ZeroOneZero/Tales-From-The-Hood/Installing Windows from a USB.md

-# Windows Install Guide From USB
+# Installing Windows from a USB

 Installing Windows 10 or 11 from a USB drive is a straightforward process.
 Before you begin, make sure you have a USB drive with at least 8 GB of storage.
 Follow along to get the Windows installation media file, create the bootable USB, install Windows, and configure your system for operation.